 Teaching the Properties of Addition in Third Grade

-When I am teaching the Properties of Addition in third grade, we are no longer working with simple sums.
-We are now adding 2 and 3 digit numbers with and without regrouping.
+We no longer work with simple sums when I teach the Properties of Addition in third grade.
+We are now adding two and 3-digit numbers with and without regrouping.
 But is within these addition problems that we do practice the Properties of Addition.

-In fact, within any column of addition, we can use multiple strategies such as making a ten, compensating, decomposing and of course, using one of the Properties of Addition.
+In fact, within any addition column, we can use multiple strategies such as making a ten, compensating, decomposing, and of course, using one of the Properties of Addition.

-Here’s one example of using the Associative Property of Addition with 3 addends.
+Here’s one example of using the Associative Property of Addition with three addends.

-But as third graders move from adding and subtracting to multiplication and division, they move on to learning about the Properties of Multiplication.
-Since addition and multiplication are related, it is important to point out to students the similar properties (Commutative and Associative).
+But as third graders move from adding and subtracting to multiplication and division, they learn about the Properties of Multiplication.
+Since addition and multiplication are related, it is important for students to point out similar properties (Commutative and Associative).

 Where does this all lead?
-When moving on to fourth and fifth grades, students will now be adding, subtracting, multiplying and dividing fractions, decimals, and percentages.
+Students will now add, subtract, multiply, and divide fractions, decimals, and percentages when moving on to fourth and fifth grades.
 Knowing how to use both the Properties of Addition and Multiplication as flexible strategies when computing will be invaluable.

 Once students begin Algebra in middle school, these properties are a given.
 Students must use them to solve expressions and balance equations.
-That is why teaching the Properties of Addition are not only as useful strategies, but necessary strategies for working with more complex math.
+Teaching the Properties of Addition is a useful and necessary strategy for working with more complex math.

 How Do I Teach the Properties of Addition?

-When I first began teaching the properties, I created a PowerPoint that was interactive.
+When I first began teaching the properties, I created an interactive PowerPoint.
 By interactive, I mean there are slides in the PowerPoint in which the students interact with the content on the slide (and it includes a lot of animation).

-You can see a preview of this PowerPoint from my YouTube channel.
-Please note that since this video was made, the PowerPoint has been updated and expanded including new fonts and formatting.
+You can see a preview of this PowerPoint on my YouTube channel.
+Since this video was made, the PowerPoint has been updated and expanded, including new fonts and formatting.
 But you’ll get an idea of how this PowerPoint works.

 Sign up for my newsletter and get for FREE the Properties of Addition Glossary Poster.
 Sign up below!